 Ally is a woman who has many ex-boyfriends who turned out to be losers.
 Now she believes that she can't find a good guy.
 But when she runs into one of her exes who is now a 'Prince Charming', she decides to look up all of her exes to see if any of them have changed for the better.
-And when she has trouble locating them, she asks her neighbor Colin, who sleeps with women every night and sneaks out the morning after to avoid talking to them, to help her.Written by
+When she has trouble locating them, she asks her neighbor Colin, who sleeps with a different women every night and sneaks out the morning after to avoid talking to them, to help her.Written by

 21 of 25 people found this review helpful.